protostax/ProtoStaxAG_WeatherStation/README.md

 ![ProtoStaxAG_WeatherStation](ProtoStaxAG_WeatherStation2.png)
 ![ProtoStaxAG_WeatherStation](ProtoStaxAG_WeatherStationBack.png)

+For further instructions, see [Weather Station with Indoor & Outdoor data](https://www.hackster.io/sridhar-rajagopal/weather-station-with-indoor-outdoor-data-2a7b44)

 ## Prerequisites

 Hook up the Adafruit BME280 to your Arduino Giga R1.
 You can use a prototyping shield to simplify connections.